 User-defined non-bonded (i.e. non-contact) potentials: In SMOG v2.4.2 (OpenS-MOG v1.1), we added support for custom non-bonded potentials.
 To introduce a custom non-bonded potential, one needs to define the CustomNonBonded element in the .sif file.
 As an example, the following listing shows how one would define all non-bonded interactions to be composed of an $\frac{1}{r^{12}}$ term, Coulomb electrostatics and a single Gaussian potential.

-LISTING 4.8: Using a new nonbonded potential
+LISTING 4.8: Using a new nonbonded potential.
+OpenSMOGcombrule is required, but it currently can only be set to "none"

 To pass values for the constants, add the OpenSMOGsettings element in .sif file.